Yakir-Shlez/AutoChess/README.md

 # AutoChess

-AutoChess is a chess board to play with alone and feel as real and traditional as possible.
+AutoChess is a chess board to play chess alone and feel as real and traditional as possible.

 # Note
 Please be aware that AutoChess is (and probably always will be) a work in progress!